projectdiscovery/interactsh/README.md

 ## Interactsh Web Client

 [Interactsh-web](https://github.com/projectdiscovery/interactsh-web) is a free and open-source web client that displays Interactsh interactions in a well-managed dashboard in your browser.
 It uses the browser's local storage to store and display all incoming interactions.
-By default, the web client is configured to use - **interachsh.com**, a cloud-hosted interactsh server, and supports other self-hosted public/authencaited interactsh servers as well.
+By default, the web client is configured to use **interact.sh** as default interactsh server, and supports other self-hosted public/authencaited interactsh servers as well.

 A hosted instance of **interactsh-web** client is available at https://app.interactsh.com